kayvingt/kayvingt.github.io/_posts/2018-06-26-Book-Me-Strength.md

 ### I Can See Myself

-I am not detached from reality of my thoughts.
+I am not detached from the reality of my thoughts.
 I can hear myself thinking very clearly.
 It's unpleasant and slow.
 Treacle.
 Bad Treacle.